-The vinedresser (our Father) prunes the branches that bear fruit so they will bear more fruit and removes the unfruitful branches and throws them into the fire.
+The vinedresser (our Father) prunes the branches that bear fruit so they will bear more fruit, removes the unfruitful branches, and throws them into the fire.

 The branches that are unfruitful are the lukewarm believers.
 The people that may go to church on Sunday and live a worldly life Monday through Saturday.
 They are the people who outwardly follow Jesus for a time but fail to bear fruit.